Presidency of Kassym-Jomart Tokayev: Nuclear power

 From the start of his presidency, Tokayev recognized the urgent need to address Kazakhstan's energy security challenges.
 In April 2019, he warned that the country could face an electricity deficit by 2030 due to aging infrastructure and its heavy reliance on coal.
 To ensure long-term energy stability, Tokayev proposed exploring nuclear energy as a viable solution.
-His government-initiated discussions with international partners, including Russia's Rosatom, France's EDF, the U.S.-Japanese consortium GE Hitachi, South Korea's KHNP, China's CNNC, and the U.S.-based NuScale Power.
+His government-initiated discussions with international partners, including Russia's Rosatom, France's EDF, the U.S.-Japanese consortium GVH, South Korea's KHNP, China's CNNC, and the U.S.-based NuScale Power.
 Potential sites for the country's first nuclear power plant were also evaluated, with Ülken and Kurchatov emerging as key locations due to their infrastructure and energy distribution potential.

 Recognizing the limitations of renewable energy alone, Tokayev revisited the nuclear energy option.
 In September 2023, he announced a national referendum to determine whether Kazakhstan should proceed with building its first nuclear power plant in the village of Ülken, near Lake Balkhash.
 The proposal was controversial due to Kazakhstan's history with nuclear weapons testing, but the government emphasized strict adherence to international safety standards.
 Tokayev's decision to put the issue to a public vote reflected his commitment to transparency and inclusive decision-making.
 The referendum, held in October 2024, resulted in public approval for the nuclear plant, marking a historic shift in Kazakhstan's energy policy.
 Plans for construction near Lake Balkhash were subsequently launched, positioning nuclear power as a key component of Kazakhstan's long-term energy security strategy.